cicero343/cicero343.github.io/_posts/2024-09-06-How-to-setup-a-website-on-GitHub-Pages.md

 <br>
 <br>

-For me, the easiest way of installing Ruby and Jekyll locally on WSL2 was actually to use the brew package manager for unix devices - <a href="https://brew.sh/">Homebrew Package Manager</a>
+For me, the easiest way of installing Ruby on WSL2 was actually to use the brew package manager for unix devices - <a href="https://brew.sh/">Homebrew Package Manager</a>

 <br>
 <br>